marc0l92/joplin-plugin-drawio/README.md

 # Joplin Plugin - draw.io

+> WARNING: I moved my notes to Obsidian.md and I will not provide additional support for this plugin.
+> Pull request are welcome.

 This plugin allows you to create diagrams using the editor [diagrams.net](https://www.diagrams.net) (aka. draw.io).

 This plugin needs an internet connection to work.